Tips for maintaining your electric bike

 - Every time you go out, it's messy if you're a fan of MTB or if you are riding in difficult conditions (rain, salty road, etc.).

-- 1 or 2 times a month under normal conditions is the minimum...
+- A thorough cleaning once a month under normal conditions is the minimum...
 But in absolute terms, whether it's a road bike, a VTTAE, or anything else, the ideal is to wash it every 2 rides...
 If you have the courage!

 Generally speaking, the battery is the most expensive part of the EAB to replace (between €500 and €1000).